Inspiration and support for teaching primary computing

 Year 2 - Computer systems and networks - IT around us

-In this unit, learners will look at information technology at school and beyond, in settings such as shops, hospitals, and libraries.
-Learners will investigate how information technology improves our world, and they will learn about using information technology responsibly.Access 'IT around us' now
+In this unit, explore information technology at school and beyond, in settings such as shops, hospitals and libraries.
+You will investigate how information technology improves our world, and learn about using information technology responsibly.Access 'IT around us' now

 Year 3 - Computer systems and networks - Connecting Computers

-During this unit, learners develop their understanding of digital devices, with an initial focus on inputs, processes, and outputs.
-They also compare digital and non-digital devices.
-Following this, learners are introduced to computer networks, including devices that make up a network’s infrastructure, such as wireless access points and switches.Access 'Connecting Computers' now
+Develop your understanding of digital devices, with an initial focus on inputs, processes and outputs.
+You will compare digital and non-digital devices and be introduced to computer networks, including devices that make up a network’s infrastructure, such as wireless access points and switches.Access 'Connecting Computers' now